n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 ### Start node

-The [*Start node*](/integrations/core-nodes/n8n-nodes-base.start/){:target="_blank"} is the default starting point in any workflow.
+The [*Start node*](/integrations/core-nodes/n8n-nodes-base.start/){:target="_blank" .external} is the default starting point in any workflow.
 Every time you create a new workflow, a *Start node* will be included by default.

 The **Start** node cannot be deleted or duplicated.
 If you have a workflow in which you don't use the Start node, you can remove the connection, deactivate it, and move it away from the workflow.
 If you need more than one Start node, you probably need to use other Trigger nodes or create separate workflows.